crelder/recipe-shoppinglist-generator/README.md

 2. I am at home and I want to cook a certain meal, but I do not have all the necessary ingredients.

 ## Input
-Select the meals you want to cook.
+Select the meals you want to cook from a recipe list.

+Meals are ordered by priority, e.g. Priority 1 meals (the healthy meals) will appear at the top of the list.
+Priority 2 meals will appear below that, etc. Within each priority group recipes are displayed in random order.

 ## Output
 Accumulated list with ingredients you need to buy in order to cook the selected meals.